Chao1423/EV_Sales_Forecast/README.md

 ```

 ### Initializing and running
-To start running the project, please download the file "data" from our project Google drive and put it in the Rproject file.
+To start running the project, please download the file "data" from our project Google drive and put it in the "Data" file in your local Rproject file.
-Run simutaniously from 00--03
+Run simutaniously from 00--03.

 ## Contributing